Lasekx95/DayZ_Mod_Files_Console_Server/README.md

     Boosted_Zombie_Spawns:
       Boosts default zombie spawns for default spawn locations

-#Copy and paste files
+Copy and paste files to use <br>
-#Will merge any additions to help my fellow console gamers
+Will merge any additions to help my fellow console gamers